What is a VPS? A Beginner’s Guide to VPS Hosting

 Learn what operating systems the hosting providers support on VPS, and decide whether those will work for your needs or not.

 Find out what sort of security comes with each VPS offering.
-For example, does the hosting provider offer DDoS protection?
+For example, does the hosting provider offer Distributed Denial of Service (DDoS) protection?

-Does the hosting provider automatically include basic DDoS protection with their servers?
+Does the hosting provider automatically include basic server DDoS protection?
 And what options do they have for upgraded protection in the event of larger attacks?

 If you’re using VPS to host a public-facing website, find out whether the VPS package comes with a CDN, either as an included feature or an optional add-on.
 If the provider offers managed CloudFlare, for example, that sweetens the deal, as it can mean a faster and more secure site.